Comparisons

 Why choose Juro over Ironclad:

-Juro is the natural landing spot for companies that want modern CLM without Ironclad's enterprise overhead.
-Cost savings are substantial.
-Typically 50 to 70% lower than Ironclad.
-That often makes the difference between a CLM getting approved or shelved in budget talks.
-Implementation takes weeks, not months.
-The platform is self-serve, so you don't need a dedicated admin.
+Juro is the natural landing spot for companies that want modern CLM without enterprise-scale configuration.
+On Vendr's medians it sits below Ironclad, which can make the difference between a CLM getting approved or shelved in budget talks - though the two ranges overlap heavily at the top end, so your own quote matters more than either median.
 Juro was built by former lawyers, and that shows in the interface design.

 How Juro compares: